Hōmdoor Charcoal Tandoor

 The Homdoor has three layers: The stainless steel outer shell, a thick, cement-like, natural clay insulating layer, and the inner clay cooking surface.
 It so happens that this part of middle-west Ohio has a kind of clay which, in terms of porosity and strength and resistance to thermal shock, is perfect for high-temperature tandoor cooking.
 The thick insulating layer has more than one purpose.
 Retaining heat like crazy - when the inside temperature was near 500°F, the stainless steel shell was only 84° - the insulating layer also protects your investment from cracking.

 The inner chamber is not strictly cylindrical, having an outward bulge ("belly") at the middle that traps heat and moisture.
-Unlike some kamados, the interior is not porcelain-coated or glazed, as that would prevent Indian naan or roti breads from sticking to the chamber walls where it bakes.
+The interior is not porcelain-coated or glazed, as that would prevent Indian naan or roti breads from sticking to the chamber walls where it bakes.
 Bonded to the insulating layer, the liner will continue to hold together and cook despite the inevitable crack.
-Just a hairline crack might begin the end to your Kamado-style cooker, but it will barely affect the Homdoor, they claim.

 In the bottom of the cooking chamber is a cast iron charcoal grate.
 The ash chamber in the bottom is serviced through a well-designed combination door and slide damper that helps control airflow.
 Starting the charcoal is a breeze: Put two or three pounds of charcoal atop the charcoal grate, and place crumpled paper in the ash chamber below it.
 Light the paper underneath, lid off and damper wide open, and the charcoal directly above it will catch.
 A good old trick is to spray the paper with a little vegetable oil first, getting the heat up where it catches the charcoal easily.
 An aluminum lid with a thin, stay-cool handle tops it off and is also used to control airflow.